smkiewel/aeonRequestsDialog/README.md

   default: function(data){return true;}

-* 'custom_callback': function used in custom processing to provide the data
+* 'customCallback': function used in custom processing to provide the data

   default: null

-* 'globalFields': fields common to all requests

-  default: []

-* 'itemFields': fields for individual items

-  default: []

-* 'items': items to be requested

-  default: []

 * 'useDefaultBindings': setup default bindings.
 Set to false if completely replacing template.